ADOPTABLE ANIMALS

 Feline Adoptions Include

-- Vaccines to age include: ENT-FVRC and Rabies-
+- Vaccines to age include: FVRCP and Rabies-

 Vaccines above are covered until the pet is adopted.
 Any additional rounds of vaccines needed after the adoption contract is signed, becomes the responsibility of the adopter.
 Please note that pets less than 12 weeks of age will not be vaccinated against rabies until old enough.
 Adopters will need to provide proof of additional vaccines once they have been completed.